 The safety, efficacy, and tolerability of brexpiprazole have been investigated in several clinical trials.

-A Phase 3 clinical trial (NCT01862640) compared the efficacy of two fixed doses of brexpiprazole against placebo in people with agitation caused by Alzheimer’s disease-associated dementia.
+A Phase 3 clinical trial (NCT01862640) compared the efficacy of two fixed oral doses of brexpiprazole against placebo in people with agitation caused by Alzheimer’s disease-associated dementia.

 Another Phase 3 randomized, double-blind, placebo-controlled trial (NCT01922258) evaluated the safety, efficacy, and tolerability of flexible dosing of brexpiprazole in a similar group of patients.
 Both were 12-week studies in people with a diagnosis of probable Alzheimer’s.